posener/posener.github.io/_posts/2018-06-16-go-swagger.md

 }
 ```

-The reason for this, as far as I understand is to know that the required field was actually passed.
+The reason for this, as far as I understand, is to guarantee that the required field was actually passed.
 In the AWS Go SDK a similar approach is taken, [but for optional fields](https://github.com/aws/aws-sdk-go/issues/114).
-This approach has it's disadvantages:
+But this approach has it's disadvantages:

 * Optional fields: If I get a Pet with `Kind == ""`, how can I know if it is an empty string or was not given at all?
-* Not fun to use: assigning and reading pointer variables can be painful, and in a lot of times helper functions are
+* Not fun to use: assigning and reading pointer variables can be painful, and many times helper functions are
   needed.
 The [`swag`](https://github.com/go-openapi/swag) package is a helper package to make the usage easier.

 ### 3. Hard to Get an `http.Handler`

-The go-swagger generates a full server, with main function and command line arguments which makes
+The go-swagger generates a full server, with a main function and command line arguments which makes
 a very fast 0-to-serve flow.
-This is really nice.
-But sometimes one might have it's own main function, and it's own framework that includes environment variables,
-logging, tracing, etc. In this situation, Go has a standard `http.Handler` that I would expect the autogenerated
+It's really nice, but sometimes we might have our own main function, and it's own framework that includes environment variables, logging, tracing, etc. In this situation, Go has a standard `http.Handler` that I would expect the autogenerated
 code will expose.
 It is not that easy to get this handler with the current design of go-swagger.

 ### 4. Hard to Consume and to Customize Generated Client

 The generated client works out of the box - as demonstrated in the example [above](#generating-a-client).
-Never the less, customizing the client is hard, mainly due to the fact that it uses non-standard entities.
+Nevertheless, customizing the client is hard, mainly due to the fact that it uses non-standard entities.
 For example, the client has a `SetTransport` method, which accepts a go-swagger's `runtime.ClientTransport`.
 Setting a new transport with customized HTTP client or custom URL is not a trivial task.

 Another issue is that the client **lacks interfaces**.
 When I write a package that uses a client, I need an interface
-of the client so I can mock it in the package's unittests.
+for the client so I can mock it in the package's unit tests.
 The generated client does not provide such interface.

 ### 5. Not using standard `time.Time`

 For various reasons, a field that is defiend as `type: string, format: date-time` is of format `strfmt.DateTime`
 of the `github.com/go-openapi/strfmt` package and not `time.Time`.
-This requires sometimes tedious type conversion when working with other libraries which expect the standard `time.Time`.
+This sometimes requires tedious type conversion when working with other libraries which expect the standard `time.Time`.

 ### 6. Versioning of go-openapi libraries

-The go-openapi libraries are not versioned and sadly occasionally they break the API.
+The go-openapi libraries are not versioned and unfortunately they occasionally they break the API.

 ## Stay Tuned

 In the next post, I'll show a more go-ish flavor of go-swagger we developed in Stratoscale for our own services.
 It uses the fact that go-swagger enables defining custom templates for some of the generated files,
-and helped us overcome some of the pain parts we had with the go-swagger implementation.
+and helped us overcome some of the difficulties we had with the go-swagger implementation.